elixir-lang/elixir-lang.github.com/getting-started/typespecs-and-behaviours.markdown

 Modules adopting the `Parser` behaviour will have to implement all the functions defined with the `@callback` attribute.
 As you can see, `@callback` expects a function name but also a function specification like the ones used with the `@spec` attribute we saw above.
 Also note that the `term` type is used to represent the parsed value.
 In Elixir, the `term` type is a shortcut to represent any type.

+`@callback` was initially for callbacks only.
+Then the idea evolved and people started using them for contract-driven programming.

 ### Adopting behaviours

 Adopting a behaviour is straightforward: